 Criteria Windows Mac Genuine, 64-bit, updated versions of Genuine versions of Big Sur, Operating system: Windows 10 (v.
-21H2 or 22H2) or Monterey, or Ventura Windows 11 (v.
-21H2 or 22H2) with
+22H2) or Windows 11 Monterey, or Ventura (v.
+21H2 or 22H2) with English

-English (United States) language pack installed.
-CDIL Durance Non-ARM based processor supported Intel, M1, or M2 processor.
-Devices CPU Processor by your operating system. using Apple's M1 and M2 processor and Apple Rosetta 2 are supported 4GB of usable RAM or higher 4GB of usable RAM or higher RAM required, 8GB or higher recommended required, 8GB or higher recommended Hard Drive 4GB or higher of available space 4GB or higher of available space USB A working USB port is required A working USB port is required Internet access A high-speed connection is required A high-speed connection is required internet access (25 Mbps download/3Mbps upload) (25 Mbps download/3Mbps upload) Screen Resolution 1280 x 768.
+(United States) language pack installed.
+Non-ARM based processor supported Intel, M1, or M2 processor.
+Devices CPU Processor by your operating system. using Apple's M1 and M2 processor and Apple Rosetta 2 are supported 4GB of usable RAM or higher 4GB of usable RAM or higher RAM required, 8GB or higher required, 8GB or higher recommended recommended Hard Drive 4GB or higher of available space 4GB or higher of available space USB A working USB port is required A working USB port is required Internet access A high-speed connection is required A high-speed connection is required Internet access (25 Mbps download/3Mbps upload) (25 Mbps download/3Mbps upload) Screen Resolution 1280 x 768.
 Scaling should be set to 1280 x 768.
-Scaling should be set to Screen Resolution 100% 100% Permissions Administrator-level account Administrator-level account 1 (11113310113 permissions needed permissions needed Headphones Wired (typical headphone jack or Wired (typical headphone jack or rieaupilories USB) headphones USB) headphones Browser Latest version of Chrome or Firefox Latest version of Chrome or Firefox DIOWSEI preferred. preferred.
+Scaling should be set to Screen Resolution 100% 100% Permissions Administrator-level account Administrator-level account Permissions permissions needed permissions needed Haadahanas Wired (typical headphone jack or Wired (typical headphone jack or Headphones USB) headphones USB) headphones Browser Latest version of Chrome or Firefox Latest version of Chrome or Firefox DIOMSEI preferred. preferred.

 Technology Notes: Surface Pro devices should be run in standard Windows mode, not S Mode.
 Virtualized environments are not supported or allowed.
-Wireless headphones not allowed.
+Wireless headphones are not allowed.
 Android tablets, Windows tablets other than Surface Pro devices in standard Windows mode, Chromebooks, Linux (or other operating system not listed above), Cell phones, and iPads are not approved devices and should not be purchased for the purposes of attending this program.
-Students choosing to purchase/use technology outside of these requirements do so at their own risk and may not be able to successfully engage with required program technology products/software. - UPDATED December 2022
+Students choosing to purchase/use technology outside of these requirements do so at their own risk and may not be able to successfully engage with required program technology products/software. - UPDATED July 2023